 Dr. Jiali Wang is an atmospheric scientist in Environmental Science Division at Argonne.
 Dr. Wang received her Ph.D degree in atmospheric science in 2012, and has been working at Argonne since then.
 She also holds a fellowship member with NAISE at Northwestern University, as well as CASE at University of Chicago.
-Dr. Wang specializes in physical understanding climate and extreme climate variabilities and their impacts on water/energy, and many other fields (e.g., infrastructure, ecology) through high-resolution numerical modeling, data analysis, as well as machine learning/AI.
-Extreme events she is interested in and has been working on include: flooding, storms, droughts/wildfires, wind gusts, and heatwaves, focusing on various climate zones of North America, including Great Lakes Region and coastal urban area such as Chicago.
-Dr. Wang served as a primary investigator and co-investigator for projects supported by AT&T(climate, risk, and resilience), DOD (regional climate modeling and climate extremes), DOE (distributed wind uncertainty quantification; Great Lakes regional modeling), DHS (regional resiliency assessment program) as well as Argonne Laboratory Directed Research and Development (neighborhood scale AI and GPU accelerated modeling).
+Dr. Wang specializes in physical understanding climate and extreme climate variabilities and their impacts on water, energy, and infrastructure through high-resolution numerical modeling, data analysis, as well as machine learning.
+Extreme events she has been working on include: flooding, tropical and extra-tropical storms, droughts/wildfires, wind gusts, and heatwaves over North America, including Great Lakes region, coastal urban area, as well as Caribbean islands.
+Dr. Wang served as a principle investigator and co-investigators for projects supported by DoE EERE, Office of Science (projects: wind resource uncertainty quantification; extreme weather impacts on offshore wind energy; Great Lakes regional modeling; Puerto Rico 100% renewable energy), DoD (projects: regional climate modeling and climate extremes), DHS (projects: regional resiliency assessment program), industrial sectors such as AT&T, Pacific PG&E (projects: climate change induced risk, and resilience), as well as Argonne Laboratory Directed Research and Development.

 - Climate variability assessment using statistics

 - Uncertainty quantification for climate modeling

 - Climate change impacts on critical infrastructure, agriculture, ecology, and health

 - Hydrological modeling;

 - Machine learning and deep learning for climate science